The old-timey ‘speak to a real guy in a shop’ method of customer service is gone.

 Optimising Your URL

 Your URL is like the spine title of your book poking out to Google as it searches through its library of information on your topic.
 Your URL also helps your potential website visitors.
 If your URL is easy to read and relates directly to their search, people are more likely to click through to your page from their search results.
-Here’s some nifty tips for getting your URLs SEO friendly:
+Here are some nifty tips for getting your URLs SEO friendly:

 - Use your keywords (are you getting the picture now?)